toadpen/world-to-build-bot/README.md

 - Added last online info for the user profile lookup
 #### v1.0.4
 - Added wtb world command

+#### v1.1.0
+- Added verification (wtb code and wtb verify)
+- Cleaned code and split it into multiple files.
 ## Announcement

 I am now able to host the bot 24/7, and you guys can add it to your servers without any issues hopefully.
 Here is the link to add it